vvvv/AppWithPluginsDemo/README.md

 ## Notes for devvvvs
 ### TODOs
-- `PatchPath` node needs to be copied to each plugin to work correctly
 - Build plugin which makes use of native dll
 - Review internal code of Stride asset bundle loading